 Also, determine whether you'd prefer a conservative or aggressive approach.
 While both have pros and cons, a measured approach may be best if you're new to investing or have a shorter timespan available.
 More aggressive access may be better if you're a seasoned investor with a longer timeline.

-If you want to know how to invest in index funds, you probably already have one in mind.
-Some of the most popular indexes include the S&P 500, Dow Jones Industrial Average (DJIA), and Nasdaq Composite.
+If you’re seeking information and tips on how to invest in index funds, you’re more than likely to already have one in mind.
+Some of the most widely-known indexes include the S&P 500, Dow Jones Industrial Average (DJIA), and Nasdaq Composite.

-These indexes reflect the performance of large US companies, but there are also international indexes, such as the MSCI EAFE Index, which tracks developed markets outside of the US.
+These market indexes reflect the performance of large US companies, but there are also international indexes, such as the MSCI EAFE Index, which tracks developed markets outside of the United States.

 Most beginner investors start by investing in the S&P 500 index because it offers a good balance of risk and reward.
 However, there are various indexes to choose from, so it's essential to do your research.